-Always keep a calendar handy, preferably using software or platforms like Google Calendar, Apple Calendar, or other planner-based apps, keep note of events, meetings, tasks as per the date.
+Always keep a calendar handy, preferably using software or platforms like Google Calendar, Apple Calendar, or other planner-based apps, and keep notes of events, meetings, and tasks as per the date.

 Whether something needs to be done a month after or a week later, you can put it on the calendar to remind you.

-It helps you to plan things on a long-term basis whereas to-do lists will help you to get through the day with achieving everything you need at the day.
+It helps you to plan things on a long-term basis, whereas to-do lists will help you to get through the day by achieving everything you need at the day.

-Use Only One App To Fulfil A Specifc Purpose
+Use Only One App To Fulfil A Specific Purpose